Nonreciprocal quantum information processing with superconducting diodes in circuit quantum electrodynamics: Introduction

 The recently discovered superconducting diode (SD) effect \cite{gupta2023gate,nadeem2023superconducting, upadhyay2024microwave, ando2020observation, daido2022intrinsic, schmid2024yba} opens a new paradigm for realizing intrinsic nonreciprocal elements~\cite{labarca2024toolbox,frattini2017, frattini2018optimizing}.
 SDs are characterized by direction-dependent critical currents, and have been realized in bulk superconductors, Josephson junctions (JJs), and superconducting quantum interference devices (SQUIDs)~\cite{gupta2023gate}.
 Unlike conventional routes of nonreciprocity that rely on engineering losses \cite{ren2024nonreciprocal, metelmann2015nonreciprocal}, the superconducting diode effect arises from a fundamental asymmetry in the system response, enabled by breaking inversion ($\mathcal{I}$) and time-reversal symmetry ($\mathcal{T}$)~\cite{nadeem2023superconducting, tanaka2022theory, ghosh2024high, ma2025superconducting}.
-Importantly, nonreciprocity is property of the superconducting ground state\cite{sundaresh2023diamagnetic, daido2022intrinsic}, fully captured by the free energy and the evolution of the superconducting order parameter.
-This functionality can be harnessed through numerous means including magnetic flux \cite{roig2024superconducting}, spin-orbit coupling \cite{mao2024universal}, spontaneously symmetry broken states \cite{anwar2023spontaneous}, SQUIDs~\cite{cuozzo2024microwave}, conformally mapped materials \cite{lyu2021superconducting} or even with chiral microwaves \cite{arora2025chiral,matsyshyn2025superconducting}.
+Importantly, nonreciprocity is a property of the superconducting ground state\cite{sundaresh2023diamagnetic, daido2022intrinsic}, fully captured by the free energy and the evolution of the superconducting order parameter.
+This functionality can be harnessed through numerous means including magnetic flux \cite{roig2024superconducting}, spin-orbit coupling \cite{mao2024universal}, spontaneously symmetry broken states \cite{anwar2023spontaneous}, SQUIDs~\cite{cuozzo2024microwave}, conformally mapped materials \cite{lyu2021superconducting} or even with chiral microwaves \cite{arora2025chiral,matsyshyn2025superconducting}. \addAA{SDs offer a potential route towards nonreciprocity that can be realized at fabrication-level and enable scalable modular devices with reduced complexity, e.g., more space in dilution refrigerators, hardware support for efficient lattice surgery satisfying causal information flow~\cite{thompson2018causal}.}\\